Luzerne County, Pennsylvania: Politics

 The Democratic Party has been historically dominant in county-level politics.
-However, during the 2019 Luzerne County Council election, Republicans – for the first time – secured a majority on council, the county's governing body.
+However, during the 2019 Luzerne County Council election, Republicans – for the first time – secured a majority on the council, the county's governing body.
 Thomas Baldino, professor emeritus of political science at Wilkes University, suspected that the 2019 Luzerne County Council election results were due to the trending Republican preference in the county (mostly due to then-President Trump's popularity in the region).
+In 2024, Republicans took the lead in county voter registration.

-During presidential elections, the county is considered a bellwether of the state.
+During presidential elections, the county was considered a bellwether of the state.
 Until 2020, it had voted for the presidential candidate who carried Pennsylvania in every election since 1936.
 Luzerne County has leaned Democratic in past presidential elections; however, that trend has changed in recent years.
 During the 2000 U.S. presidential election, Democrat Al Gore won 52% of the vote to Republican George W. Bush's 44%.
 In 2004, it was much closer, with Democrat John Kerry winning 51% to Republican George Bush's 48%.
 Democrat Barack Obama carried the county twice (once in 2008, and again in 2012).
 During the 2016 presidential election, the county swung dramatically to Republican Donald Trump, who won it with 58% of the vote, the largest margin since President Richard Nixon in 1972.
 It was the first time a Republican presidential candidate carried the county since 1988.
-Trump won the county almost as easily in 2020.
+Trump also won the county easily in 2020 and 2024.

-In recent years, Luzerne County has witnessed mixed results in U.S. senate elections.
-In 2000, 2004, 2016, 2018, and 2022, the Republican candidates for U.S. senate won the county.
-However, Democratic candidates for U.S. senate carried the county in 2006 (with 60.6% of the vote), 2010, and 2012.
+Luzerne County has generally voted Republican in U.S. Senate elections.
+In 2000, 2004, 2016, 2018, 2022, and 2024, the Republican candidates for the Senate won the county.
+However, Democratic Senate candidates carried the county in 2006 (with 60.6% of the vote), 2010, and 2012.

 Democratic candidates for Pennsylvania governor won Luzerne County in 2002, 2006 (with 67.5% of the vote), 2014, 2018, and 2022.
 In recent years, the county voted for a Republican gubernatorial candidate only once (in 2010).

+Near the end of the 2020 presidential election, nine mail-in ballots for the county were discovered in a trash can, several of which were cast for Trump.
+An investigation was started, and after several months it determined that the incident was accidental.
+Trump used this controversy to attack the legitimacy of the election.
+Later, in the 2022 midterm elections, another controversy occurred when an error caused several voting machines in the county to run out of paper.